988 Suicide and Crisis Lifeline

-Anyone in a mental health crisis can call, text or chat with 988 and be connected to trained crisis counselors in the 988 Suicide and Crisis Lifeline network (formerly known as the National Suicide Prevention Lifeline).
-This easier-to-access number will save lives, but more work is needed to truly #ReimagineCrisis.
+Anyone can call, text or chat 988 and be connected to trained crisis counselors in the 988 Suicide and Crisis Lifeline network.
+This new (launched in 2022) easy-to-access number will save lives, but more work is needed to truly #ReimagineCrisis.

 Frequently Asked Questions About 988

-These FAQs provide general information on how the new 988 crisis system will operate.
-988 is now available across
+These FAQs provide general information on how the 988 crisis system operates.
+988 is available everywhere in

-the U.S., but additional crisis services are still developing and will depend on where you live —
+the U.S., but additional mental health crisis response services are still developing and will depend on where you live —

-and they will likely change as states implement the full crisis continuum of care.
+and will likely change as states implement the full crisis continuum of care.

-Contact your local and state mental health authorities to learn the latest updates in your area.
+Contact your local and state mental health authorities to learn the latest updates in your area and for specific information about the crisis continuum of care in your community.

 What is 988?